Brokard's theorem

 Brokard's theorem (also known as Brocard's theorem) is a theorem on poles and polars in projective geometry commonly used in Olympiad mathematics.
 It is named after French mathematician Henri Brocard.

 Statement

 Brokard's theorem.
 The points A, B, C, and D lie in this order on a circle $\omega$ with center O. Lines AC and BD intersect at P, AB and DC intersect at Q, and AD and BC intersect at R. Then O is the orthocenter of $\triangle PQR$.
 Furthermore, QR is the polar of P, PQ is the polar of R, and PR is the polar of Q with respect to $\omega$.

-An equivalent formulation of Brokard's theorem states that the orthocenter of the diagonal triangle of a cyclic quadrilateral is the circumcenter of the cyclic quadrilateral.